-Students with an interest in ceramics have the opportunity to work in clay for a full semester developing hand-building skills and ceramics techniques.
+Students with interest in ceramics have the opportunity to work in clay for an entire semester developing hand-building skills and ceramics techniques.
 Projects will include methods for surface decoration, color schemes, and glaze application.
-A focus will be placed on art criticism, planning, and self -expression.
+A focus will be placed on art criticism, planning, and self-expression.